ful1e5/clickgen/README.md

 pip3 install clickgen
 ```

+> **Note**
-:warning: Distributions' packages are not affiliated with clickgen developers.
+> Distributions' packages are not affiliated with clickgen developers.
-If you encounter any issues with the incorrect installation, you should contact the package maintainer first.
+> If you encounter any issues with the incorrect installation, you should contact the package maintainer first.

 ### Arch Linux